 Insulin problems can cause a person to have too much sugar in their blood, and this can result in a number of complications.

-The Centers for Disease Control and Prevention (CDC) estimate that, in 2015, nearly 25 percent of people with diabetes in the United States did not know they had the condition.
+The Centers for Disease Control and Prevention (CDC) estimate that, in 2015, nearly

 A person who recognizes the signs and symptoms can getting an early diagnosis and take action to prevent complications from arising.